blockfeed/twilight-boxart-cli/README.md

 - Calculates SHA1 checksums and looks up official names using No-Intro DAT files
 - Downloads matching boxart images from the [Libretro Thumbnails Repository](https://github.com/libretro-thumbnails/)
 - Automatically resizes images to `128x115` PNGs for use with TWiLightMenu++
-- Supports optional ROM renaming to match No-Intro names
+- Supports optional ROM renaming to match No-Intro names *(experimental — see warning below)*
 - Logs missing boxart matches to `errors.txt`

+## ⚠️ Warning About Renaming

+The `--rename` option is not yet fully tested and **may require manual adjustment of associated `.sav` or `.dsv` save files**.
+Please make backups of your ROMs and saves before using it.

 ## ✅ Supported Consoles